Fallon Carrington: Characterization

-Appearances
+Casting

 Dynasty debuted in January 1981, with Pamela Sue Martin portraying Fallon.
 In 2006, she said of Forsythe, "He really was like a father to me.
 I asked John to walk me down the aisle when I got married in real life, but he said, 'I think maybe you should ask your real dad.'
 I was just so attached to him."
 Martin left the series at the end of the fourth season in May 1984.
 In the storyline, a troubled Fallon leaves Jeff at the altar, and is later presumed dead in an offscreen plane crash.
 At the time, New York quoted Martin as calling television "limiting".
 USA Today reported in 2006 that Martin "left Dynasty and acting when she felt her 'glib' character ... had been reduced to 'a victim'."
 In 2011, she said "I became extremely famous during that time, and it was a little discomforting".
 Executive producer Aaron Spelling wrote in his 1996 autobiography, "After three seasons, Pamela Sue Martin wanted to leave Dynasty to get married and we didn't stand in her way."